SamuelKao/Power-Outage-Research/README.md

 To recap, our response variable is going to be “CUSTOMERS.AFFECTED” and our features that we are going to be using are “RES.PRICE”, “IND.PRICE”, “CLIMATE.REGION”, “CLIMATE.CATEGORY”, “COM.PRICE”, .
 The metric that we are going to be using to determine the accuracy of our model is the RMSE as well as the R^2.

+## Fairness Analysis
+Because we used a regression model we are going to be comparing the r^2 value that we got in our baseline model to the r^2 value that we got in the Final Model.

+The permutation test question that we have is: "Is the r^2 score that we got in the final model significantly greater than the r^2 score that we got from our baseline model?

+Null Hypothesis: The r^2 scores that we got from both models are approxiamtely the same.

+Alternative Hypthesis: The r^2 score that we got from our Final Model is signficantly greater than the r^2 score that we got from our Baseline Model.

+Because we got a p-value of 0.784, we have singificant evidence that we can reject our null.
+Thus, we can accept the alternative hypothesis that our r^2 score that we got from our final model is higher than the r^2 score we got from the baseline model.